GTM Strategy

 The stage-by-stage content map

-The three AI engines B2B buyers actually use (and why they behave differently)
+The three AI engines B2B buyers actually use

 • ChatGPT: Best optimized via Reddit, YouTube transcripts, Wikipedia, and high-DR blog posts.
 Long-lived content compounds.